What Are Weeverfish (Weever Fish)?

 The pain of the sting is instant can spread to involve the entire leg (or arm) from where the puncture occurred.

-The weeverfish is the most venomous fish found in the Black Sea, Mediterranean Sea, Eastern Atlantic Ocean, North Sea, and European coastal areas.
+- The weeverfish (weever fish) is the most venomous fish found in the Black Sea, Mediterranean Sea, Eastern Atlantic Ocean, North Sea, and European coastal areas.
 It is often referred to as the sea dragon, sea cat, stang, and adder-pike.

-Weeverfish are small (4 to 21 inches) long, and usually live in the sand or mud, often burying themselves, along coastal areas.
-They are usually docile, however when provoked can strike with pinpoint accuracy.
+- Weeverfish are small (4 to 21 inches long), and usually live in the sand or mud, often burying themselves, along with coastal areas.
+They are usually docile, however, when provoked can strike with pinpoint accuracy.

 Professional fishermen or vacationers are often those that receive the sting from a weeverfish.
 Envenomation often occurs when wading in sandy, muddy coastal waters or swimming, and accidental contact or threat to the fish occurs inviting the sting to occur.

 - The spine of the fish is strong enough to penetrate through a leather boot.

 - The pain of the sting is instant and spreads to the entire leg (or arm) from where the puncture occurred.
 Pain typically peaks at 30 minutes then resolves by 24 hours, but can persist for many days.

 - The puncture site itself can show redness, bruising, and warmth over a 6- to 12-hour time period.